GluuFederation/docs-ce-prod/3.1.4/source/admin-guide/session.md

 - sessionIdEnabled - specifies whether it is allowed to authenticate user by session automatically (without end-user interaction).
 - sessionIdPersistOnPromptNone - specifies whether persist/update session object with data if `prompt=none`.
 Default value is `true`, so session is persisted by default.

 Session has two states `authenticated` and `unauthenticated`.
-While state is `unauthentiected` (user not logged in yet) `sessionIdUnauthenticatedUnusedLifetime` is used.
+While state is `unauthentcated` (user not logged in yet) `sessionIdUnauthenticatedUnusedLifetime` is used.
 After authentication `sessionIdUnusedLifetime` is used by OP.

 ## sessionIdUnusedLifeTime

 The `sessionIdUnusedLifeTime` property is set to a day by default.
-Session timeout works in a way such that if a user logs out of an application the `SessionUnusedLifeTime` gets expired.
-If a specific session timeout is set in an application, it will be overrided by the `SessionUnusedLifeTime` from Gluu.
+Session timeout works in a way such that if a user logs out of an application the `sessionIdUnusedLifeTime` gets expired.
+If a specific session timeout is set in an application, it will be overrided by the `sessionIdUnusedLifeTime` from Gluu.

-If an application's Session time is less than the session time out configured in Gluu, the application's session would be reauthorized and set to a future time for timeout, where the applicatin's session timeout will get overrided by Gluu's Session timeout property.
+If an application's session time is less than the session time out configured in Gluu, the application's session would be reauthorized and set to a future time for timeout, where the application's session timeout will get overrided by Gluu's Session timeout property.

 List of OxAuth Properties for reference can be found in [OxAuth JSON Properties](../reference/JSON-oxauth-prop.md)